seoi99/TankShooter/README.md

   }
 }
   ```

-### Player Feature
-* Once enemy is killed by player, there is a chance of getting HP potion that heals player's HP.
-* On Stage 4, player can upgrade bullet from basic to advanced.

 ### Enemy Feature
 * Enemy chase player's tank by sending player's current position as a argument in enemy's moving direction